openai/openai-python/README.md

 embedding = openai.Embedding.create(input=text_string, model=model_id)['data'][0]['embedding']
 ```

-An example of how to call the embeddings method is shown in this our [embeddings guide](https://platform.openai.com/docs/guides/embeddings/embeddings).
+An example of how to call the embeddings method is shown in this [embeddings guide](https://platform.openai.com/docs/guides/embeddings/embeddings).

 Examples of how to use embeddings are shared in the following Jupyter notebooks: